Alvin Hellerstein

-Alvin Kenneth Hellerstein (born December 28, 1933) is a senior United States district judge of the United States District Court for the Southern District of New York who has presided over several high-profile cases, including the Harvey Weinstein trial.
+Alvin Kenneth Hellerstein (born December 28, 1933) is an American lawyer and jurist serving as a senior United States district judge of the United States District Court for the Southern District of New York.
+Hellerstein was appointed in 1998 by President Bill Clinton and he assumed senior status in 2011.
+He has presided over several high-profile cases, including various litigation brought in the aftermath of the September 11 attacks, a lawsuit brought against Harvey Weinstein, and the fraud trials of businesswoman Charlie Javice and investor Bill Hwang.

 Education and career

-Hellerstein was born in New York City, New York, to Rose and Max Hellerstein, and is an Orthodox Jew.
+Hellerstein was born in New York City on December 28, 1933, to Rose and Max Hellerstein, and is an Orthodox Jew.
 He attended the Bronx High School of Science, graduating in 1950.
 He received a Bachelor of Arts degree from Columbia College in 1954.
 He received a Juris Doctor from Columbia Law School in 1956, and was editor of the Columbia Law Review.
 He was a law clerk for Judge Edmund Palmieri of the United States District Court for the Southern District of New York from 1956 to 1957.

 He was in the United States Army, JAG Corps, as a first lieutenant from 1957 to 1960.
 Hellerstein was in the private practice of law, making partner in 1969 and ultimately as co-head of the litigation department of Stroock & Stroock & Lavan LLP, in New York City from 1960 to 1998.
 He has been President and Chairman of the Board of Jewish Education.

 Federal judicial service

-Hellerstein was nominated by President Bill Clinton to be a United States district judge of the United States District Court for the Southern District of New York on May 15, 1998, to a seat vacated by Louis L. Stanton.
+Hellerstein was nominated by President Bill Clinton to be a United States district judge of the United States District Court for the Southern District of New York on May 15, 1998, to a seat vacated by Judge Louis L. Stanton.
 He was confirmed by the United States Senate on October 21, 1998, and received his commission on October 22, 1998.
-He took senior status on January 30, 2011.
+He assumed senior status on January 30, 2011.